-At present (Feb 2015) it is difficult to piece together a deep story for the family because there is so much information from OPR and from censuses available whilst it is unclear just where the families may have originated.
+In February 2015 I wrote that it is difficult to piece together a deep story for the family because there is so much information from OPR and from censuses available whilst it is unclear just where the families may have originated.
 Masons tend to move around, as seen with George Gloag, so we cannot be sure where Hugh Carmichael came from originally.
 There are a large number of McLachlans available to view (index only) on Ancestry but it is hard to be sure which ones we want.
 I understand that Lochgilphead may be within Kilmichael and Glassary Parish.

 Ancestry have released a list of Apprentices Indentured in the Merchant Navy, 1824-1910.
 It includes a D McLachlan, aged 16, indentured on 8th January 1846.
 He was bound for 4 years.
 He would work for J Whiteside of Whitehaven.
 Whitehaven was a big port in the 18th century and presumably still was a busy one at this time.
 It has impressive fortifications and a big harbour.
 Duncan- if it was him- would serve on the St Mary 221.
 The last column, Remarks, says simply “Greenock” but whether this is where he joined or came from or ended is not clear.

 Nonetheless, there is enough to be able to tell part of the story in a coherent manner.
 There was a son named Hugh born in Greenock on 26th January 1858.
 The address might be 31 or 11 Dalrymple Street (SR 564/03 0062).
 Duncan is described as a seaman at this time.
 From census entries it is likely that there was an older son named Colin.
 Unfortunately he was born before statutory registration came into effect and his birth is not recorded.